zkyp/streambot/README.md

 # UT Streambot

 Discord-controlled Unreal Tournament spectator + OBS streaming automation.
+I wrote most of the script stuff.
+ChatGPT helped me with the discord implementation which is nice.
+Claude fucked up everything when it wanted to add voice communications to it.
+After fixing it myself, Claude added fancy buttons to push for discord and it made this repo.
+This vibe coding does make stuff easy, when it works and doesnt break your Linux system.
 Full write-up: https://www.zkyp.nl/UT/streambot.html

 ## Components